bhardwajRahul/NETREAPER/docs/HOWTO.md

 ## Overview
 NETREAPER is a unified offensive toolkit with 70+ tools behind one interface.
 Use it to scan, attack, monitor, and report without juggling individual commands.

-**What’s new in v6.2.1 (Phantom Protocol):** executables now live in `bin/` with repo-level wrappers, the first-run wizard honors non-interactive mode, docs live entirely under `docs/`, and Apache 2.0 is the only license (no separate EULA).
+**What's new in v6.2.2 (Phantom Protocol):** executables now live in `bin/` with repo-level wrappers, the first-run wizard honors non-interactive mode, docs live entirely under `docs/`, and Apache 2.0 is the only license (no separate EULA).

 ## Logging & Verbosity
 - Levels: DEBUG, INFO, WARN, ERROR, FATAL (set via `NETREAPER_LOG_LEVEL` or config).